-The Company is a wholly owned subsidiary of Scotia Gas Networks Limited ("SGN").
+The Company is a wholly owned subsidiary of SGN MidCo Limited.
+The ultimate parent undertaking is Scotia Gas Networks Limited ("SGN"), which is registered at St. Lawrence House, Station Approach, Horley, Surrey, RH6 9HJ.
 SGN is owned by a consortium made up of SSE plc, Borealis Infrastructure Europe (UK) Limited, which is indirectly wholly owned by OMERS Administration Corporation, OTPPB Investments (U.K.) Limited, which is owned by Ontario Teachers' Pension Plan Board and Blue Spyder B 2016 Limited, which is owned by Abu Dhabi Investment Authority.
 References to the "Group" throughout this Report mean SGN and its subsidiaries (including the Company).